mdarabiamin/siragoni.github.io/_CppComedy/portfolio-1.md

 date: 2019-11-12
 permalink: /CppComedy/Chapter-1/
 type: "portfolio"
-collection: CppComedy
+collection: portfolio
 author_profile: true
 ---

 This is a sample chapter.
+Sigh.

 Headings are cool
 ======